-These are skilled, gentle precise passive movement of a joint either within or beyond its active range of motion (or physiological limits).
+These are skilled, gentle precise passive movements of a joint either within or beyond its active range of motion (or physiological limits).
 This is often accompanied by an audible ‘crack’.

-- Thrust manipulation (HVT- High velocity thrust) – performed at high velocity, small amplitude at end range.
+- Thrust manipulation (HVT- High-velocity thrust) – performed at high velocity, the small amplitude at end range.

-- Manipulation under anaesthesia – performed under anaesthesia by an orthopaedic surgeon to increase the range.
+- Manipulation under anesthesia – performed under anesthesia by an orthopedic surgeon to increase the range.

-We at pain free physiotherapy clinic are specialized in treating hypomobile joints post-fracture or post immobilization.
-Any flexible positional faults or movement restriction of spine or other joints can be effectively treated post careful evaluation.
+We at the pain-free physiotherapy clinic are specialized in treating hypomobile joints post-fracture or post immobilization.
+Any flexible positional faults or movement restriction of the spine or other joints can be effectively treated post careful evaluation.
 Contact us to get free from movement restriction.